KryptoNights/adgraph/README.md

 ![profile](screenshots/profile.png)

 Advertisers can upload a content, and we use AI to filter out the wallet addresses who will be interested in that content.
+The AI analyzes the content and fetches the tags, and then searches the AdGraph to find the wallet addresses who have shown interest in those tags.

+A sample request of how to read from AdGraph is in the [Integrating AdGraph](#integrating-adgraph) section.

 Advertiser AI sample 1   |  Advertiser AI sample 2
 :-------------------------:|:-------------------------: